-I decided in kindergarten I didn't like school.
-Five years old, and I wanted less to do with it than I did with girls.
-Of course, at that age I didn't understand that many public schools unwittingly eat many of their young.
+I realized in kindergarten I didn't like school very much.
+Five years old and I wanted less to do with it than I did with girls.
+Of course at that age I didn't understand that many public schools unwittingly eat many of their young.
 But I learned.

 Heck of a way to start your school days.
 A thin veneer of kindergarten, to the superficial eye, with undercurrents of boredom and fear.
 And all of five years old.
 I won't discuss the Big Yellow School Bus to and from Hell.

 Things didn't get much better from first through sixth grade.
 After that, there was middle school, but that's a whole other Stephen King-generated Hell.
 There was an occasional teacher whom I liked, and others who had a spark of quasi-humanity that sputtered occasionally in them, but for the most part they appeared to have been grown in the same vat.
 (I have this image, probably from a horror film, of a monster, all eyeballs and teeth and claws and a dog biscuit for a brain, hauling itself out of a bubbling vat: "Arrgghhh!
 Where're the kids?
 Arrgghhh!")

 I was always glad when I made it home: cookies and milk and cartoons awaited me.
 In college I asked one of my friends – raised 300 miles from me – what he did when he came home from school.
 His answer: "Well, I got some cookies and milk and watched cartoons."
 Did you like school?
 I asked him.
 His answer: "What are you, retarded?
 It was a kind of Hell."
 (Which raises the question: just how many Hells are there?)